 Intention to Live Apart

 You are not living apart from your spouse if he/she has had to live and work abroad without you under a contract of employment, if you both continue to believe that the marriage is continuing.
-There must be an actual separation as well as a termination of the marriage relationship.
+There must be an actual separation and a termination of the marriage relationship, so sometimes complications can arise.
 Your spouse’s consent to the divorce or consent to the separation does not need to have been given right at the start of the separation – it can be provided later.

 Your spouse’s consent to the divorce must be given voluntarily, and your spouse will need to confirm his/her consent to the court in writing after your petition has been issued.
 Your spouse could withdraw his/her consent at any time up to the granting of the initial decree nisi of divorce and, if it is withdrawn before that date, you would not be able to get a divorce on this basis.
 You must not mislead your spouse into giving his/her consent, and he/she must understand the legal position.
 Even if your spouse is a mental patient, he/she may be capable of consenting to a divorce on this basis.

 Where a divorce is based on two years separation with consent, the Respondent spouse is entitled to additional financial protection.
 He/she can ask the court to look at his/her financial position as it will be after the divorce.
 If your spouse makes this claim you will not be able to obtain the final decree absolute of divorce, which dissolves your marriage, until the court has dealt with the application.
 Please note that our service does not include the work required to deal with such a claim.
 You would need to respond to this application yourself, either by acting as a Litigant in Person or by instructing a firm of solicitors to represent you, such as josiah-lake gardiner.
 Once this claim was satisfactorily dealt with, justdivorce.co.uk would then be able to conclude the proceedings by applying for the final decree absolute of divorce on your behalf.

 Back to top